-Finance costs for the year ended 31 December 2023 amounted to RMB368,000 (year ended 31 December 2022: RMB426,000), representing a decrease of approximately 14%.
-The finance costs mainly comprised of interest expenses for the bank borrowings.
-The decrease in finance costs was in line with the decrease in the outstanding principal of the bank borrowings during the year.
+Finance costs for the year ended 31 December 2024 amounted to RMB234,000 (year ended 31 December 2023: RMB368,000), representing a decrease of approximately 36.4%.
+The finance costs mainly consisted of interest expenses on bank borrowings.
+The decrease in finance costs was mainly due to the reduction of interest rate charged by the bank.